WuerthPhoenix/tornado/README.md

 Architecturally, Tornado is organized as a processing pipeline, where input events move from collectors to the engine, to executors, without branching or returning.

+When the system receives an *External event*, it first arrives at a *Collector* where is converted into a *Tornado Event*; then, it is forwarded to the *Tornado Engine* where it is matched against user-defined, composable *Rules*.
+Finally,generated *Action* are dispatched to the *Executors*.

 The Tornado pipeline: